Bitcoin drops below $20,000 as crypto selloff quickens

 Associated Press

-Bitcoin, the most popular cryptocurrency, fell below the psychologically important threshold, dropping by as much as 9% to less than $19,000 and hovering around that mark, according to the cryptocurrency news site CoinDesk.
+The price of the most popular cryptocurrency had plunged by as much as 12% to less than $18,100 by late afternoon on the East Coast, according to the cryptocurrency news site CoinDesk.

-Bitcoin has now lost more than 70% of its value since reaching that peak.
+Bitcoin has now lost more than 70% of its value since reaching its peak.

-Ethereum, another widely followed cryptocurrency that’s been sliding in recent weeks, took a similar tumble on Saturday.
+Ethereum, another widely followed cryptocurrency that has been sliding in recent weeks, took a similar tumble Saturday.

-It’s the latest sign of turmoil in the cryptocurrency industry amid wider turbulence in financial markets.
+The cryptocurrency industry has seen turmoil amid wider turbulence in financial markets.
 Investors are selling off riskier assets because central banks are raising interest rates to combat quickening inflation.

-The overall market value of cryptocurrency assets has fallen from $3 trillion to below $1 trillion, according to coinmarketcap.com, a company that tracks crypto prices.
-On Saturday, the company’s data showed crypto’s global market value stood at about $834 billion.
+The overall market value of cryptocurrency assets has fallen from $3 trillion to below $1 trillion, according to coinmarketcap.com, which tracks crypto prices.
+On Saturday the company’s data showed crypto’s global market value stood at about $834 billion.

-A spate of crypto meltdowns has erased tens of billions of dollars of value from the currencies and sparked urgent calls to regulate the freewheeling industry.
-Last week, bipartisan legislation was introduced in the U.S. Senate to regulate the digital assets.
-The crypto industry has also upped its lobbying efforts — flooding $20 million into congressional races this year for the first time, according to records and interviews.
+A spate of cryptocurrency meltdowns has sparked urgent calls to regulate the freewheeling industry, and last week bipartisan legislation was introduced in the U.S. Senate to regulate the digital assets.
+The industry has also upped its lobbying efforts — flooding $20 million into congressional races this year for the first time, according to records and interviews.

-Cryptocurrency lending platform Celsius Network said this month that it was pausing all withdrawals and transfers, with no sign of when it would give its 1.7 million customers access to their funds.
-Another crypto lending platform, Babel Finance, said in a notice posted on its website Friday that it will suspend redemptions and withdrawals on products due to “unusual liquidity pressures.”
+One of them, Celsius Network, said this month that it was pausing all withdrawals and transfers, with no sign of when it would give its 1.7 million customers access to their funds.
+Another platform, Babel Finance, said in a notice posted online Friday that it would suspend redemptions and withdrawals on products due to “unusual liquidity pressures.”

 “There is a lot of turbulence in the market,” Fracassi said.
 “And the reason why prices are going down is because there is a lot of concern the sector is overleveraged.”

-The cryptocurrency exchange platform Coinbase announced Tuesday that it laid off about 18% of its workforce, with the company’s CEO and cofounder Brian Armstrong placing some of the blame on a coming “crypto winter.”
+Cryptocurrency exchange platform Coinbase announced Tuesday that it had laid off about 18% of its workforce, with CEO and cofounder Brian Armstrong placing some of the blame on a coming “crypto winter.”

 Stablecoin Terra imploded last month, losing tens of billions of dollars in value in a matter of hours.